eziocangialosi/OVL-Documentation/tracker-iot/src/charge_battery.md

-\page page_chargebat ChargingOnVehicle - Addon
+\page page_chargebat ChargingOnVehicle - Option

-This page presenting the ChargingOnVehicle addon.
+This page presenting the ChargingOnVehicle option.

-\warning This addon is currently in developpement, caution when you use it !<br>
+\warning This option is currently in developpement, caution when you use it !<br>
 It is implemented in the code but the electronic schematic is not yet definitive and reliable

 # Purpose
 ***
-This addon is here to allow the tracker to recharging itself on the vehcile battery
+This option is here to allow the tracker to recharging itself on the vehcile battery

 # How it's work
 ***
-When the addon is activated, the tracker will check if power is available on \ref VEH_ALIM_SENSOR_PIN.<br>
+When the option is activated, the tracker will check if power is available on \ref VEH_ALIM_SENSOR_PIN.<br>
 If power is available from \ref DELAY_CHG_VEH (default 5min), the tracker will order charging module to sending power on usb port by putting HIGH on \ref VEH_ALIM_RELAY_PIN.